 The Planning Commission was created in January of 2007.
-The purpose is to serve as a valuable "work horse" for the Board of Commissioners.
-It does the nitty-gritty, technical work necessary to make both current and long range planning successful.
-It provides and collects whatever technical or detailed information is necessary to inform the Board of Commissioners as they make decisions on setting long-range goals and Township policy.
+The purpose is to serve as a valuable "work horse" for the Board of Commissioners, doing technical work necessary to make both current and long range planning successful.
+It provides and collects necessary information to inform the Board of Commissioners as they make decisions on setting long-range goals and Township policy.

 Planning Commission Responsibilities

 The Planning Commission actively reviews current planning issues, such as active development applications.
 It is also responsible for helping complete the longer range planning necessary to retain and enhance the quality and character of Upper Dublin Township.

 Planning Commissioners can sometimes spend hours reviewing current development plans, both before and during a meeting.
 To be most effective a planning commissioner visualizes what currently exists on a site and understands what is proposed to change.
 To aid in this process it can be helpful, and may be necessary, to visit each development site with Township staff to see the property and identify issues of concern.

 All written development reviews, including those from the zoning officer, the Township Engineer, the community planner and county planning agency, the environmental advisory board and any other appropriate advisory group, are sent to the Planning Commission for their review and use in discussing an application.
 The Planning Commission holds public meetings, similar to the Commissioners Planning Committee, where the applicant and the community discuss the application, ask questions, voice concerns and brainstorm solutions.
 Ultimately, the Planning Commission pulls all the discussion and information together and provides the Board of Commissioners with either a recommendation for approval or reasons for denial.
 Township Staff works with the Planning Commission, providing administrative and technical support as needed.